Long popular in Asia, floating solar catches on in US

 Engineers are working on other challenges.
 If the solar panels cover too much of a water body’s surface, dissolved oxygen levels could change and water temperature will drop, which could harm aquatic life.
 Researchers are looking into whether the electromagnetic fields generated by cables could negatively influence aquatic ecosystems, however, there’s no evidence of that yet.

-Duke Energy, the large U.S. utility that owns some 11,000 MW of generation, is aiming to achieve net zero carbon emissions from electricity production by 2050.
+Duke Energy, the large U.S. utility that owns some 50,000 MW of energy capacity, is aiming to achieve net zero carbon emissions from electricity production by 2050.
 It just launched a small floating solar pilot, just shy of 1 MW in Bartow, Florida.

 “The favorite part of my job is that I get to come out here,” said Tommy Oneal, an environmental specialist at Duke Energy, as he gestured towards new panels floating on top of the cooling pond of an adjacent gas power plant.

-Note: This story has corrected Duke Energy’s power capacity to 50,000 megawatts, not 11,000.